Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Colonial EraPatriots & PatriotismWar, US Revolutionary.

 Location.
 34° 35.6′ N, 81° 51.067′ W. Marker is in Clinton, South Carolina, in Laurens County.
-Marker is on Musgrove Mill Road (State Park Road), on the left when traveling north.
+It is on Musgrove Mill Road (State Park Road), on the left when traveling north.
 Marker is located about 1/2 way down the walking trail which starts in the south end of the parking lot.
 It stands in front of the stone monument referenced in the marker, on the edge of the clearing and the woods.
 Touch for map.
 Marker is in this post office area: Clinton SC 29325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 10 other markers are within walking distance of this
+At least 10 other markers are

 Paid Advertisement